Yash-C-330/Yash-C-330/README.md

-# Hi there, I'm Yash Chaudhari - aka [Yash-C-330]👋
+# Hi there, I'm Yash Chaudhari 👋

 ## I'm a student, coder and developer.